-If you enjoy thinking creatively, problem solving, designing products for the future, making models, testing your own ideas, Dragon's Den......Then GCSE Design and Technology Product design is for you.
+If you enjoy thinking creatively, problem solving, designing products for the future, making models and products, electronics, CAD/CAM, testing your own ideas and Dragon's Den....
+Then GCSE Product Design is for you.

 What do I need to know, or be able to do, before taking the course?